-A very-well studied variant of the KEP is the cycle-only version, i.e., a problem instance in which either there are no \singles\ or if present, chains are ``turned'' into cycles by adding an arc from every \pairAb\ to \singles.
-Different methods, mostly from mixed integer programming (MIP), have been used to model this variant of the KEP in the literature. \cite{Abraham2007} and \cite{Roth2007} proposed two widely known formulations: the \textit{cycle formulation} and the \textit{edge formulation}.
-The former has an exponential number of decision variables, whereas the latter has an exponential number of constraints. \cite{Constantino2013} showed that the edge formulation scales poorly compared to the cycle formulation, reaching more than three million path-violating constraints in instances with only 50 \pairsAb.
-However, in the same study it was shown that the number of cycles also grows sharply for $\Kcycle \ge 4$ in medium and high density instances with 100 \pairsAb\ or more.
+\citet{Abraham2007} and \citet{Roth2007} proposed two widely known MIP formulations: the \textit{cycle formulation}, which has an exponential number of decision variables, and the \textit{edge formulation}, which has an exponential number of constraints. \cite{Constantino2013} showed that the edge formulation scales substantially worse than the cycle formulation, reaching more than three million constraints in instances with only 50 \pairsAb, while the cycle formulation leads to memory issues when $\Kcycle \ge 4$ in medium and high density instances with 100 \pairsAb\ or more.

 \cite{Constantino2013} proposed the first two MIP formulations where the number of constraints and variables are polynomial in the size of the input, referred to as \textit{compact formulations}.
 It was shown that their \textit{extended edge formulation} outperforms their \textit{assignment edge formulation}.
-Although, the cycle formulation is theoretically stronger than both of them, the extended edge formulation is able to scale in instances where the cycle formulation requires more than three million variables.
+Although the cycle formulation is theoretically stronger than both, the extended edge formulation is able to scale in instances where the cycle formulation requires more than three million variables.